-- 4.1 All governors, headteachers and employees involved in a recruitment and selection exercises will adhere to the requirements of this policy and procedure and any related policies when conducting the recruitment process and in their decision making. - 4.2 The School recognises its responsibility for ensuring at least one member of school staff and one governor are trained in Safer Recruitment and that at least one appropriately trained individual (member of staff or governor) is involved in each and every recruitment exercise.

-Strategy consideration - The Governance Service delivers a safer recruitment training course to Governors and Headteachers.
-For details regarding other safer recruitment courses please contact the Norfolk Safeguarding Children's Board.

-- 4.3 Governing Boards have important decisions to make in relation to recruitment and selection of staff, including delegation of authority (The responsibilities of the Governing Board, Headteacher and local authority in the appointment of maintained school staff are specified in the School Staffing Regulations 2009, summarised at Appendix A to this policy and procedure). - 4.5 One significant area covered by the 2009 regulations is that of delegation of authority for appointment of staff.
-Before embarking on any recruitment exercise, the Governing Board and Headteacher will be clear about where responsibility lies.
-Decisions taken by the Governing Board in relation to the discretion to delegate aspects of the appointments process will be reviewed annually and recorded in full Governing Board minutes.
+- 3.1 All governors, Headteachers and employees involved in a recruitment and selection exercise will adhere to the requirements of this policy and procedure and any related policies when conducting the recruitment process and in their decision making. - 3.2 The Governing Board recognise their responsibility for ensuring at least one employee and one governor are trained in Safer Recruitment and that at least one appropriately trained individual (employee or governor) is involved in each and every recruitment exercise. - The Governance Service delivers a safer recruitment training course to Governors and Headteachers.
+For details regarding other safer recruitment courses please contact the Norfolk Safeguarding Children's Board. - 3.3 The Governing Board have important decisions to make in relation to recruitment and selection, including delegation of authority (The responsibilities of the Governing Board, Headteacher and Local Authority (LA) in the appointment of maintained school staff are specified in the School Staffing Regulations 2009, summarised at Appendix A to this policy and procedure). - 3.5 One significant area covered by the 2009 regulations is that of delegation of authority for appointment of staff.
+Before embarking on any recruitment exercise, the Governing Board will be clear about where responsibility lies.
+Decisions taken by them in relation to the discretion to delegate aspects of the appointments process will be reviewed annually and recorded in full Governing Board minutes. - 3.6 The Governing Board are required to pay teaching staff in accordance with the School Teachers Pay and Conditions Document and to apply 'Burgundy Book' conditions of service for teaching staff appointments. - For support staff appointments, if the Governing Board operates in accordance with Norfolk County Council's Modern Reward Strategy (MRS), the Governing Board will either use model job specifications (which have been job evaluated through the MRS process) or will work with the County Council's HR Service in the development of a bespoke job description which will then either be matched (in grading terms) or evaluated to establish the appropriate grade. - 3.7 The School Staffing Regulations 2009 require schools to notify the LA of any vacant teaching post that it plans to fill for four months or more.
+Such information may prove helpful to the LA in its attempt to support potentially redundant employees searching

-Strategy consideration - Church schools, may wish to enhance this policy and procedure through advice from the local diocese

-4.6 This policy and procedure applies to all teaching and support staff posts in the school.
-As well as students, contractors, agency staff, carers or volunteers who work in the school or its extended environment.

-The Governing Board is required to pay teaching staff in accordance with the School Teachers Pay and Conditions Document and to apply 'Burgundy Book' conditions of service for teaching staff appointments.

-For support staff appointments, if the school operates in accordance with Norfolk County Council's Modern Reward Strategy (MRS), the Governing Board will either use model job specifications (which have been job evaluated through the MRS process) or will work with the County Council's HR Service in the development of a bespoke job description which will then either be matched (in grading terms) or evaluated to establish the appropriate grade.

-- 4.7 The School Staffing Regulations 2009 require school governing bodies to notify the Local Authority of any vacant teaching post that it plans to fill for four months or more.
-Such information may prove helpful to the Local Authority in its attempt to support potentially redundant employees searching for suitable alternative employment.
-The Governing Board recognise this and will comply on notification from the Local Authority that the requirement is to be utilised. - 4.8 The Schools Standards and Framework Act 1998 introduced the requirement for governing boards to ensure appropriate consideration is given to potential redeployees put forward by the Local Authority.
-The Governing Board recognises this requirement and will ensure compliance, provided details of the nominated candidate are forwarded to the Headteacher by the stated closing date.
+- for suitable alternative employment.
+The Governing Board recognise this and will comply on notification from the LA that the requirement is to be utilised. - 3.8 The Schools Standards and Framework Act 1998 introduced the requirement for schools to ensure appropriate consideration is given to potential redeployees put forward by the LA.
+The Governing Board recognise this requirement and will ensure compliance, provided details of the nominated candidate are forwarded to the Headteacher by the stated closing date.

-5. Establishing the requirements of a role
+4. Establishing the requirements of a role